triepod-ai/puppeteer-mcp-server/README.md

    }
    ```

+The server will:
-The server will automatically detect and connect to the Chrome instance running with remote debugging enabled.
+- Detect and connect to the Chrome instance running with remote debugging enabled
+- Preserve your Chrome instance (won't close it)
+- Find and connect to non-extension tabs
+- Provide clear error messages if connection fails

 ## Available Tools